Code-Institute-Submissions/artontray-PROJECT4/README.md

 This is the only thing a blocked user can see, nothing else, not even the dashboard.
 User interaction within the App is reduce to 0.

 Note: If an Admin clicks the "Block" button on another Admin user, that user will lose their admin privileges and become a regular, blocked user.
-To regain their admin status, they will need to be reinstated as an Admin by another Admin
+To regain their admin status, they will need to be reinstated as an Admin by a User with admin role again.

 [Back to top](<#contents>)